 I also used {this charcoal grasscloth} to line the back of the bookcases in our family room – it’s one of my favorite little details about this space:

-Hanging the grasscloth in my daughter’s room was much more challenging than I expected (check out my post on hanging grasscloth wallpaper for details) but the small amount I hung in my bookcases wasn’t so bad to do on my own because I was able to pre-cut most of it.
-I’ve since hung regular wallpaper in several rooms and feel like I can do a pretty good job with it but will be calling in the professionals for any big grasscloth jobs in the future!
+Hanging the grasscloth in my daughter’s room was much more challenging than I expected (check out my post on hanging grasscloth wallpaper for details) but the small amount I hung in my bookcases was pretty easy to do on my own because I was able to pre-cut most of it.
+Hanging regular wallpaper in is MUCH easier than grasscloth so for any large jobs, I recommend calling in a professional.

 Serena & Lily Striped & Plaid Wallpaper